ecmwf/IonBeam/docs/messaging-interface.rst

 Messaging Interface Specification
 ==================================

 This document specifies the messaging contracts between components in the ionbeam platform.
-The interface is transport-agnostic and message-oriented, using structured payloads serialized as JSON with binary data transferred via Apache Arrow IPC format.
+The interface is transport-agnostic and message-oriented, using structured payloads serialized as JSON with binary data transferred as Apache Arrow IPC format via an Object store.

 .. note::